fanpu/website/_pages/cmu-online.md

-Within each category, the courses are not ordered in any particular way that is indicative of difficulty or the order in which they should be considered.
-Consider them to be arbitrary.
+Within each category, the courses are not ordered in any particular way that is indicative of difficulty or the order in which they should be taken.
+Consider it to be arbitrary.

 Please let me know if there are any dead links, or if you spot an error with the page.
 In addition, if there are courses that I missed which might be useful for